Nantong blue calico

 Nantong blue calico printing and dyeing has been practiced in most parts of Nantong City, Jiangsu Province, China, since the beginning of Qing dynasty.
-In modern times, blue calico is used to make daily clothes, mosquito nets, pillowcases, baggage cloth, etc.
+In modern times, blue calico is used to make daily clothes, mosquito nets, pillowcases, or baggage cloth.

 The blue and white printed calico was first worn by local farmers and fishermen.
-Among Nantong citizens, it is famous for its handmade printing and dying process, as well as the native and simple design.
+Among Nantong citizens, it is known for its handmade printing and dying process, as well as the native and simple design.
 The patterns on the blue clothes originate from animals, plants, and fairy tales, and are used to express the good wishes for the future.

 Printing and Dyeing Skill

-The most typical feature is its design: blue background with white flowers or white background with blue flowers.
+The design typically features a blue background with white flowers or a white background with blue flowers.
 The folk techniques maintained the traditional process for hundreds of years.
 A series of complicated processes is needed to produce blue calico, including selecting cotton material, soaking in water, gluing the template, dyeing, cleaning, and sunning.
-The pattern to be dyed must be cut into paper template, which is then covered in tung oil, dried, and glued to the fabric.
+The pattern to be dyed must be cut into a paper template, which is then covered in tung oil, dried, and glued to the fabric.